How to Learn Swift Programming: The Complete Guide

 The more you can practice the better.
 At the start of your journey you should try to devote at least a couple of hours a week to learning Swift.
 Or, if you’re committed to learning Swift now, you could even try to code every day.
 Once you’ve built a good habit, you’ll be on a good trajectory toward learning how to code in Swift fast.

 Here are a few suggestions on how you can practice your Swift skills:

 - Follow online tutorials and immersive workshops.
 Spending some time following along with online tutorials is a great way to practice your skills.
 And, when you feel ready, you can start to make your own changes to the code you build in tutorials.

 - Build a project.
 Building a project is a great way to fit more practice into your life.
-This is because, when you have a project going, it is easy to decide what to work on, and you can hack away at what you are building over a long period of time.
+When you have a project going, it is easy to decide what to work on.
+You can hack away at what you are building over a long period of time.

 No matter how you want to practice, the principle is the same—just keep coding.
 Then, when you look back on this day a year from now, you’ll be amazed by how far you have come.

 The Swift programming language, while newer than technologies like Objective-C, is a skill worth learning.
 Knowing how to code in Swift gives you the skills you need to build mobile apps, Mac apps, and apps for other Apple devices.